Of the San Diego Area Law Libraries (SANDALL)

 SECTION 1.
 MEMBERS

-The Executive Board shall be composed of five (5) members: the current officers of SANDALL and the immediate Past President.
+The Executive Board shall be composed of five (5) members: the current officers of SANDALL and the Executive Board Member.

 SECTION 2.
 TERMS OF OFFICE

-b) Immediate Past President.
-The immediate Past President shall serve a term of one (1) year on the Executive Board.
+- Executive Board Member.
+The Executive Board Member shall serve a term of one (1) year on the Executive Board.

 SECTION 3.
 DUTIES